varfish-org/clinvar-this/docs/file_formats.rst

 - ``PMID`` - List of Pubmed IDs separated by a comma or semicolon, any space will be stripped.
   E.g., ``31859447‚29474920``.
+- ``ACCESSION`` - Existing clinvar SCV for this variant.
+This should only be set if the submitters organization has already uploaded the variant for the same condition before.
 - ``$remove_from_batch`` - you can use this for removing a previously added variant from the given batch; one of ``true`` and ``false``, defaults to ``false``.

 Any further header will be imported into the local repository into an ``extra_data`` field.